Tangier: Economy

 Tanger-Med, a new port 40 km outside Tangier proper, began construction in 2004 and became functional in 2007.
 Its site plays a key role in connecting maritime regions, as it is in a very critical position on the Strait of Gibraltar, which passes between Europe and Africa.
 The makeup of the new port is 85% transhipment 15% for domestic import and export activities.
 The port is distinguished by its size, infrastructure, and efficiency in managing the flow of ships.
 Tanger-Med has linked Morocco to Europe's freight industry.
 It has also helped connect Morocco to countries in the Mediterranean, Africa, and America.
 The port has allowed Tangier to become a more globalised city with new international opportunities that will help facilitate economic growth.
 The construction and operation of the port aimed to create 120,000 new jobs, 20,000 at the port and 100,000 resulting from growing economic activity.

 Agriculture in the area of Tangier is tertiary and mainly cereal.
 The city is chiefly famed for tangerines, a kind of mandarin orange hybrid first grown in the orchards then once south of the medina, but it was never commonly exported.
 As early as 1900, local consumption had already outstripped supply and required imports from Tetuan and elsewhere.
 Mass farming of tangerines instead began in Florida in the United States, where the first tree was introduced at Palatka by a Major Atway sometime before 1843.

 Artisanal trade in the medina ("Old City") specialises mainly in leather working, handicrafts made from wood and silver, traditional clothing, and Moroccan-style shoes.

 The city has grown quickly due to rural exodus from other smaller cities and villages.
 The 2014 population is more than three-times larger than 32 years ago (850.000 inhabitants in 2014 vs. 250,000 in 1982).
 This phenomenon has resulted in the appearance of peripheral suburban districts, mainly inhabited by poor people, that often lack sufficient infrastructure.

+In 2023 Tangier hosted the Connect route development forum.